 Sgt T.R.
 Tweed killed.
 Failed to come out of spin during dog fight practice over base.

-5. The wreckage of the Hurricane that collided with a Dornier Do 17 bomber on 15 September 1940, is placed near Buckingham Palace Road in central London.
+- The wreckage of the Hurricane that collided with a Dornier Do 17 bomber on 15 September 1940, is placed near Buckingham Palace Road in central London.
 The crater that contained the Rolls-Royce Merlin engine and other wreckage was simply filled in and covered over.
-In 2004, the engine was recovered during a televised archaeological dig in the presence of its former pilot, Sergeant Ray Holmes of No. 504 Squadron, who had bailed out of the aircraft after deliberately ramming the German bomber.
+In 2004, the engine was recovered during a televised archaeological dig in the presence of its former pilot, Sergeant Ray Holmes of No. 504 Squadron, who had bailed out of the aircraft after colliding with the German bomber.